TheMikeKaisen/Python_Fundamentals/README.md

 # Python Fundamentals

-A beginner-friendly **hands-on introduction to Python programming**, containing interactive Jupyter notebooks that build foundational skills from the basics to object-oriented concepts and file handling.[GitHub](https://github.com/TheMikeKaisen/Python_Fundamentals/tree/main)
+A beginner-friendly **hands-on introduction to Python programming**, containing interactive Jupyter notebooks that build foundational skills from the basics to object-oriented concepts and file handling.
 ## 🚀 Overview

 This repository is designed to help learners get comfortable with Python through: